Understanding Overparametrization in Survival Models through Interpolation: Background and related work

-is discrete and non-differentiable, and the training loss drops immediately to zero once the data become separable. \citet{belkin2019reconciling} further showed that, for otherwise identical models, the square loss yields a double-descent loss curve, whereas the zero-one loss produces a monotone decrease.
+\textit{Zero-one loss.} The zero-one loss is discrete and non-differentiable, and the training loss drops immediately to zero once the data become separable.
+Belkin et al. further showed that, for otherwise identical models, the square loss yields a double-descent loss curve, whereas the zero-one loss produces a monotone decrease~\citep{belkin2019reconciling} .